qasimmu3/mqartefact/README.md

 # User Dashboard
 - User Login - open **login.html** and enter any username and password (clickable app - just requires any input).
 Do not enroll into MFA, just click "Sent TOTP".
 Enter any 6 characters for the TOTP code.
 - Complete the onboarding assessment form.
 Selections are required to move to the next question.
+Static score of 78% will appear regardless of selection.
 - Three trainings are available.
 Note - right/wrong answer will be provided right away.
 Reference future enhancements.
 - Upon onboarding, two badges will be earned.
 A list of full badges can be viewed.